knative/docs/eventing/samples/k8s-events/README.md

     kubectl apply -f eventing/samples/k8s-events/flow.yaml
     ```

-1. You can read the function logs using Kibana.
-To access Kibana, you need to
+1. If you have the full knative install, you can read the function logs using
+    Kibana (see below if you are using a `lite` or `no-mon` install).
+To access
-    run `kubectl proxy` to start a local proxy to access the logging stack:
+    Kibana, you need to run `kubectl proxy` to start a local proxy to access the
+    logging stack:

     ```
     kubectl proxy